yehia67/documentation/utils/0.1/official/proof-of-existance/overview.md

     [Find out more about IOTA networks](root://getting-started/0.1/references/iota-networks.md).
     :::

-    If the file is a match, you should see the following output:

-    ```
-    File verified: The file matches the hash on the Tangle
-    ```

 :::success:Congratulations :tada:
 You can now use the Tangle as a single source of truth to verify that a file is still unchanged.